rendaw/pyxyzygy/docs/layer_settings.md

 * **2** / Toggle layer visibility

-   When you're editing a layer, it is temporarily made visible even if this is unchecked.
+   Note!
+The layer won't disappear until you select another layer to edit.
+Layers are always visible when you're editing them.

    Scenes (root layers) have no visibility toggle.

 * **3** / Opacity